 If you added a final guarantee amount to the tier 3 benefits, the member is no longer entitled to any further payments of that amount from the date the benefits stop.
 When you calculate the balance in the deferred pensioner member account, you do not include the final guarantee amount, any revaluation adjustment nor pensions increase added because of that amount.

 You will then do a new final underpin calculation on the final underpin date for the deferred pensioner member account (‘new final underpin date’).
 Follow the steps described in the Final underpin calculation for ‘full’ retirement above, disregarding the underpin calculations you did when the tier 3 pension was first paid.
 If you need to add a final guarantee amount to the pension account, you add this on the day after the new final underpin date.
+A final guarantee amount could be payable following the new final underpin date even if none was added to the tier 3 pension.

-If, after the tier 3 benefits stop, the former employer decides to uplift the benefits to tier 2, there will not be a new final underpin date.
+If tier 3 benefits are uplifted to tier 2

+If the former employer decides to uplift the benefits to tier 2, there will not be a new final underpin date.
 You will need to recalculate the final underpin calculation as at the original final underpin date.
-See next sub-section.

-If tier 3 benefits are uplifted to tier 2

 If you added a final guarantee amount to the tier 3 benefits, the member is no longer entitled to any further payments of that amount (including any revaluation adjustment and pensions increase added because of it) from the start of the date the former employer decided to uplift the benefits.

 You will need to recalculate the final underpin calculation as at the original final underpin date.

-Firstly, you will need to recalculate the provisional amounts as at the underpin date (see section 3).
+First recalculate the provisional amounts as at the underpin date (see section 3).
 This time, you will need to assume that the member left active membership with tier 2 ill health benefits.

 This means that, if the member left before the end of the underpin period, you may need to include tier 2 enhancements.